ogmini/Notepad-State-Library/README.md

 > Location of Files
 > `%localappdata%\Packages\Microsoft.WindowsNotepad_8wekyb3d8bbwe\LocalState\TabState`

-The Tabstate files store information about the open tabs and their content in Windows Notepad.
+The tabstate files store information about the open tabs and their contents in Windows Notepad.
 The filenames are GUIDs and there are three types of *.bin files:
 - File Tab
 	- These tabs have been saved to disk or have been opened from a file on disk
 - No File Tab